 Ambassador Anthony Johnson was an amazing person who played a special role in the lives of all whom he came in contact with.
 I recall during a business trip to the UK being driven around by Anthony, who went above and beyond to ensure that I received a warm Jamaican welcome despite the grey and cold of London.
 He was a cherished colleague, scholar and a friend, who will be missed by many, but will never be forgotten by those who were fortunate enough to have known him.
 May his soul rest in peace.

-So much blessed to have worked with you.
-You were simply the Best at the course: Law,Governance and Society in the Caribbean RTP among the Saints in Light.
+You were simply the Best at the course: Law,Governance and Society in the Caribbean

 May his soul rest in perpetual peace and may God comfort his family.